Domestic and family violence

 Inclusion at Charles Sturt

-Charles Sturt recognises some of the unique challenges faced by LGBTIQ+ people in domestic and family violence situations and the limitation of support avenues available.
-Our policy is inclusive of LGBTIQ+ people, partners, and their families.
+Charles Sturt recognises some of the unique challenges faced by LGBTIQA+ people in domestic and family violence situations and the limitation of support avenues available.
+Our policy is inclusive of LGBTIQA+ people, partners, and their families.
 For a comprehensive coverage of these challenges and avenues for support, please see the following links:

 - Domestic Violence Policy - Addressing Impacts on Work or Study